Communicative vs Objective Ethics

 The justification begins from the idea that anyone who says anything about what is moral or immoral participates in a form of (discursive) action that has a particular set of pragmatic presuppositions.
 It is worth clarifying that this is a not a discussion in which people express what they want and try to come to a compromise - it is a discussion in which people try to establish what norms it is right for society to follow.
 To put the crux of Habermas's argument as simply as possible: Anyone who claims to say something true about morality implicitly raises an issue that can be criticised and in order for this claim to win out it must meet with the rational assent of those who join the discussion.
 Whether the speaker realizes it or not, if truth is the issue here, the speaker is obliged to appeal equally to the rational assent of everyone else.
 In this way the discourse ethic is uncovered by identifying what debates about moral norms presuppose, and Habermas's claim is that something very similar to Kant's categorical imperative is presupposed by the discursive act of saying what is or is not moral.
 Speakers concerned to establish the truth about morality are inevitably obliged to accord equal respect to all those whose assent must be relied on in the collective endeavour to establish what the truth of the matter is.

 Rationality is not a substitute for ethicality.
 The most rational thing is to pursue own interests, therefore, "moral truth" has nothing to do with pure rationality.
-Equal status of participants is not a result of rationality because to honestly value equality (not to use it as a means of deception) is a free moral choice.
+Equal status ("equal respect") of participants is not a result of rationality because to honestly value equality (not to use it as a means of deception) is a free moral choice.
 To discover a practical moral truth (ie ethical norms) participants have to accept beforehand a theoretical moral truth (ie freedom) on which they are to base their communication.
 The very attempt of people to "try to establish what norms it is right for society to follow" is a result of their ethical and not rational choice.
 As identified by OE, the "uncovered" ethical presuppositions is freedom.
+Incidentally, these presuppositions, in the form of "equal respect", are already included in the discourse ethics by its creators!

 (Note: the use of "truth" in this reconstruction of Habermas's argument is misleading since Habermas draws a distinction between the truth of claims that refer to an independent objective reality - as is the case in science - and the validity of moral claims that do not refer to some reality indpendent of our history and culture.
 However, in the context of the critique we want to develop here the distinction is irrelevant.
 The important point is that the morality of the discourse ethic is all about debating moral norms with all the impartiality and the concern for the strongest arguments that characterise the endeavour to establish the truth of the matter.)